• News

 Water Conservation

-Water conservation is another key element of sustainable architecture.
+Water conservationis another key element of sustainable architecture.
 Buildings can incorporate rainwater harvesting systems, greywater recycling systems, and low-flow plumbing fixtures to reduce water consumption.
 Landscaping can also be designed to minimize water usage.

 Indoor Environmental Quality